 MPs’ work is divided into parliamentary sessions and constituency periods.
 In constituency periods MPs must be available to the people they represent, reporting back on what is happening in parliament and the like.

-An Africa Check analysis of the 2019 parliamentary programme reveals that 40% of the year’s working days were allocated to constituency duties.
+An Africa Check analysis of the 2021 parliamentary programme, the latest calendar year for which data is available, reveals that 51.5% of the year’s working days were allocated to constituency duties.

 When they are in parliament MPs attend:

 - Plenary groups.
 All the members of a house, either the National Assembly or the NCOP, meet in one group.
 They debate recommendations made by committees and take final decisions.